ershook/ershook.github.io/_pages/about.md

 Before Columbia I received a B.S. in Mathematics from Davidson College where I was awarded the Thomas S. Smith scholarship for postgraduate studies abroad.
 Thanks to the support of the Smith Scholarship, I received an M.S.c. in Machine Learning with distinction from University College London.
 I also spent time working as a technician in Josh McDermott’s Computational Audition Lab at MIT.

+Outside of science I am a avid climber and enjoy walking the avenues of New York City.

 Current Research Projects
 ======